-Largely bypassed by motorways and arterial routes Herefordshire has remained a hidden gem waiting to be explored.
+Largely bypassed by motorways and arterial routes Herefordshire remains a hidden gem waiting to be explored.

 Hereford Cathedral is the home of Mappa Mundi and the Chained Library.
-The cathedral has been used as a place of worship for over 1,300 years.
+The cathedral has been a place of worship for over 1,300 years.

 Rivers and walks

-The River Wye downstream from Hay-on-Wye also provides one of the longest stretches of water in England with a public right of navigation.
+The River Wye downstream from Hay-on-Wye is one of the longest stretches of water in England with a public right of navigation.
 It travels through Areas of Outstanding Natural Beauty (AONB) and is very popular with canoeists and paddleboarders in summer.
-The lower Wye is also a recognised salmon fishery so if you are in a canoe, please respect all anglers.
-Canoe hire is available in many locations along the Wye and there are sections of the river suitable for all skill levels.
+However, the lower Wye is a recognised salmon fishery so if you are in a canoe, please respect all anglers.
+Canoes are for hire in many locations along the Wye and there are sections of the river suitable for all skill levels.

 The Wye also delivers great walks and fantastic vantage points such as Symonds Yat to take in magnificent views.
-A whole series of walks from 2 to 10 miles can be seen on the Herefordshire Council website.
-These are well tabulated with notes and maps so you shouldn’t get lost!
+And you can see a whole series of walks from 2 to 10 miles on the Herefordshire Council website.
+These have notes and maps so you shouldn’t get lost!

-The River Wye is arguably the birthplace of local tourism and the first package holiday.
+You could argue the River Wye is the birthplace of local tourism and the first package holiday.
 In 1770, a local rector in Ross-on-Wye commissioned a boat to take his guests on a tour by river.
 This tour caught on and flourished into one of the very first package holidays.
-In 1782, the first guidebook of the Wye Valley was published.
+Following this success, in 1782, the first guidebook of the Wye Valley came out.

 The word Herefordshire in the farming community worldwide means mainly one thing: cattle.
 Herefordshire cattle are one of the oldest British native breeds.
 Their tan bodies and the characteristic white faces mark them out.
 Mainly grass-fed, they love to graze and have a placid nature.

 In 1738, Benjamin Tomkins started commercially breeding Herefords at Canon Pyon in Herefordshire.
 By 1817 the first two pairs of Herefords were exported to the USA.
-Just 23 years later, an American breeding herd was established.
-In 1878, the Hereford Cattle Society was founded under the Patronage of Queen Victoria.
+Just 23 years later, an American breeding herd came into being.
+1878 heralded the birth of the Hereford Cattle Society under the Patronage of Queen Victoria.

-More than 250 years of selective breeding has made the Hereford a cornerstone of the international beef industry.
-Today, with close to ten million cattle across 120 countries, they provide the highest quality marbled beef across the globe.
+After more than 250 years of selective breeding, the Hereford is now a cornerstone of the international beef industry.
+Today, with close to ten million cattle across 120 countries, Herefords provide the highest quality marbled beef across the globe.
 For more information, go to the Hereford Beef website.

-Do you know that around half of England’s cider apples are grown in Herefordshire?
-Did you know that at one time almost every small farm in Herefordshire would have had its own cider-making mill and press?
+Do you know that around half of England’s cider apples grow in Herefordshire?
+Moreover, at one time almost every small farm in Herefordshire had its own cider-making mill and press?

 Today Herefordshire is home to two international cider makers, Bulmers and Westons, as well as many smaller artisan makers.
 There is a Cider Museum in the city of Hereford and many of the smaller makers also give tours and have open days.
 For more information, go to the Visit Herefordshire website.